gaelforget/gaelforget/README.md

 - ⚡ Fun fact: ...
 -->

 My name is Gaël.
-I work as a reseach scientist at the Massachusetts Institute of Technology (MIT) where I investigate oceanography and climate.
-For my published work, please refer to [google scholar](https://scholar.google.com/citations?user=QIWIDPMAAAAJ&hl=en) and [gaelforget.net](http://gaelforget.net).
+I work as a reseach scientist at the Massachusetts Institute of Technology (MIT) where I investigate Oceans and Climate.
+For my published research work, please refer to [google scholar](https://scholar.google.com/citations?user=QIWIDPMAAAAJ&hl=en) and [gaelforget.net](http://gaelforget.net).
 This page focuses on software and data products.

 Open science projects that I have recently designed or contributed to are listed below.